Checkpoint Therapeutics Announces $6.1 Million Registered Direct Offering Priced At-the-Market Under Nasdaq Rules

-/EIN News/ -- WALTHAM, Mass., March 31, 2023 (GLOBE NEWSWIRE) -- Checkpoint Therapeutics, Inc. (“Checkpoint”) (Nasdaq: CKPT), a clinical-stage immunotherapy and targeted oncology company, today announced that it has entered into definitive agreements for the issuance and sale of an aggregate of 1,700,000 shares of its common stock at a purchase price of $3.60 per share of common stock in a registered direct offering priced at-the-market under Nasdaq rules.
+WALTHAM, Mass., March 31, 2023 (GLOBE NEWSWIRE) -- Checkpoint Therapeutics, Inc. ("Checkpoint") CKPT, a clinical-stage immunotherapy and targeted oncology company, today announced that it has entered into definitive agreements for the issuance and sale of an aggregate of 1,700,000 shares of its common stock at a purchase price of $3.60 per share of common stock in a registered direct offering priced at-the-market under Nasdaq rules.

 In addition, in a concurrent private placement, Checkpoint will issue and sell Series A warrants to purchase up to 1,700,000 shares of common stock and Series B warrants to purchase up to 1,700,000 shares of common stock.
 The Series A warrants will be exercisable immediately upon issuance and will expire five years following the issuance date and have an exercise price of $3.35 per share and the Series B warrants will be exercisable immediately upon issuance and will expire eighteen months following the issuance date and have an exercise price of $3.35 per share.